marjanpoimijat/berry-picker-tracker-docs/frontend_building_instructions.md

 },
 ```

 Build configurations can be found from [eas.json](https://github.com/hy-ohtu-syksy-22-bpt/berry-picker-tracker/blob/main/eas.json).
-Production build will be created as a default and other builds can be created by running to the command:
+Production build will be created as a default and other builds can be created by running the command:

 ```
 eas build --profile <profile-name>
 ```

-Each of the profiles needs to have backend address defined as environment variable in format:
+Each of the profiles needs to have backend address defined as an environment variable in format:

 ```
 "production": {